mtsonkova/Guru99-EComerce-Project-Playwright-JS/README.md

 ![Testcase-v3](https://github.com/user-attachments/assets/53ace54b-72e8-4067-85fd-82eed649c0eb)
 This test case will be split to 3 separate test cases:
 1. Try to purchase more qty than what is available in the store and check the error message. - **done**
-2. Verify that when entering empty shopping cart there is a message sayng "SHOPPING CART IS EMPTY".
+2. Verify that when entering empty shopping cart there is a message sayng "SHOPPING CART IS EMPTY". - **done**
-3. Remove all products from the shopping cart and verify that a message sayng "SHOPPING CART IS EMPTY" is displayed.
+3. Remove all products from the shopping cart and verify that a message sayng "SHOPPING CART IS EMPTY" is displayed. - **done**

 ![Testcase-v4](https://github.com/user-attachments/assets/b189596a-73ba-4736-8de6-0f72903f461c)
 This test case will be automated as is.